computersarecool/searching_for_cydonia/README.md

 - Built on Windows and deployed on Nexus 10 tablets

 ## To Use
-- Some parts of the project are complicated and specific to the performance
+- Some parts of the project are complicated and specific to the performance (for instance a 16x10 aspect ratio is expected)
 - Load the `main` scene and see where it takes you!

 ## Project Structure